ibexa/documentation-user/docs/getting_started/get_started.md

 - First and last name
 - Signature

-In the upper-right corner, click the avatar icon.
+1\.
+To modify profile, in the upper-right corner, click the avatar icon.
 From the drop-down menu, select **Profile**.

+2\.
 In the User profile screen, in the **Summary section**, click **Edit**.

+3\.
 Go to Image and click Upload file or drag and drop your photo.

+4\.
 Now your avatar photo has been uploaded and is visible in the Back Office.

+5\.
 To save changes, click **Update**.

 If you don't set the your own image, a default avatar with your initials is then displayed.